Skip to content

 Gemba is a single-binary Go service that reads a WorkPlane (a work tracker) and renders a Kanban board in your browser.
 The only hard requirement is a data plane; beads (bd) fulfills that out of the box, and the work items themselves are bd issues.
 You can point Gemba at a beads rig two ways:

-• Mode A — --beads-dir: Gemba shells out to the bd CLI for every read.
+• Mode A — --project-dir: Gemba shells out to the bd CLI for every read.
 Slower but portable; works anywhere you can run bd.

-• Mode B — --dolt-url: Gemba opens a direct SQL connection to your Dolt server.
-Faster and no bd dependency; reads and writes are enabled when the Dolt user has write permission.
+• Mode B — --dolt-url / --beads-url: Gemba opens a direct SQL connection to your Dolt server.
+Faster and no bd dependency; reads and writes are enabled when the Dolt user has write permission. --beads-url is the friendlier alias used by Beads-only and container examples; it resolves to the same direct Dolt adaptor.

 • Beads-only: add --beads-only when you want only Beads viewing and management.
 Gemba does not require a project, GitHub repository, native agent setup, or Gas Town orchestration in this mode.

-Exactly one of the two must be passed (gm-98l enforces this at startup).
+Exactly one work source must be passed: --project-dir, --dolt-url, or its alias --beads-url (gm-98l enforces this at startup).

 Agent sessions are wired by default through native orchestration (--orchestration=native if you want to spell it explicitly): live tmux / iTerm2 / Terminal.app-backed dispatch, no external daemon required.
 Pass --orchestration=none when you want a read-only / human-driven board with no session controls.
 See docs/adaptors/native.md for the full native-orchestration story.
 Gas Town / mock / Gas City / LangGraph / etc. adaptors swap in with --orchestration=<name> when you want their specific scheduling or test semantics.